getslash/slash/doc/errors.rst

 .. note:: The assertion rewriting code is provided by `dessert <https://github.com/vmalloc/dessert>`_, which is a direct port of the code that powers `pytest <http://pytest.org>`_.
 All credit goes to Holger Krekel and his fellow devs for this masterpiece.

+.. note:: By default, even asserts with accompanied messages will emit introspection information.
+This can be overriden through the ``run.message_assertion_introspection`` configuration flag.

+  .. versionadded:: 1.3.0

 More Assertion Utilities
 ~~~~~~~~~~~~~~~~~~~~~~~~